 She has received grants from the National Endowment for the Arts, the Atlantic Center for the Arts, the Sanskriti Foundation, and the Massachusetts Cultural Council.
 She has taught in the Tufts/Museum School Dual Degree program for over 25 years, as well as workshops in Massachusetts, Italy and Mexico.

 Her work grows out of a concern for painterly abstraction and has long been concerned with color and its relationship to reflective surfaces.
-Her most recent work – non-traditional portraits – expresses her strong political reaction to our difficult times.
+Her recent work - a series of non-traditional portraits and metallic abstractions - expresses her strong political reaction to our difficult times.